JDavidDiaz/DataMining/README.md

 # Practice 1 - Simple Linear Regression

 ## 1.- Importing the dataset
+Startup by reading the csv file.
 ```r
 dataset <- read.csv('50_Startups.csv')
 ```

 ## 2.- Encoding categorical data, this means we will transform the categorical data into a numerical value which represents that data.
+We assign the values of the cities as numerical in order for the model to understand what each of this cities represent as a numerical value.
 ```r
 dataset$State = factor(dataset$State,
                        levels = c('New York', 'California', 'Florida'),